 Note: Due to the current COVID-19 emergency, the Los Angeles County Board of Supervisors have approved motions instituting a temporary eviction moratorium and rent freeze.
-These new rules supersede many parts of the Rent Stabilization Ordinance and will remain place until May 31, unless extended.
+These new rules supersede many parts of the Rent Stabilization Ordinance and will remain in place until September 30, 2020 unless extended.

 There is now a Permanent Rent Stabilization Ordinance for eligible rental units in the unincorporated areas of Los Angeles County.
 Rent stabilization is a local law that standardizes the amount of rent increases and extends eviction protections.
 Contact us for more information.
 The County of Los Angeles Board of Supervisors approved the Permanent Rent Stabilization Ordinance, which became effective on April 1, 2020.

 Here‘s what the permanent ordinance means for renters like you:

 • Your rental property owner may only increase your rent up to 8 percent (based on the Consumer Price Index) per year.
 Some exemptions apply.
 In some cases, your rental property owner can ask and receive permission from the County to pass on additional costs to you.
 (The current allowable increase is 3 percent.
 Click here for more info about the Annual Allowable Rent Increase.)